Find Doctors, Wait Times, and Your Way

 The surgeon may recommend an exploratory surgery if a tube cannot be run down the patient’s throat due to scar tissue or blockage.
 If a tumor is too large to remove using minimally invasive techniques, then the surgeon will recommend an open procedure.

 WakeMed has many board-certified gastroenterologists who perform endoscopic ultrasound with fine-needle aspiration.
-Find a WakeMed gastroenterologist by clicking or calling WakeMed Doctor Choice at 919-350-8900 .
+Find a WakeMed gastroenterologist by searching or calling WakeMed Doctor Choice at 919-350-8900 .

 3000 New Bern Ave.